DamlaSerper/Parameterized_Centrifugal_Filter/README.md

 MSc.
 Damla Serper

 ## What is it?
-- Here the Hermle Sieva-3 vertical, basket-type, laboratory-scale centrfiuge is divided into multiple pieces to be drawn with GMSH in a simplified form.
+- Here a vertical, basket-type, laboratory-scale centrfiuge is divided into multiple pieces to be drawn with GMSH in a simplified form.
 - This simplified form is used in the research article:

   ### Assumptions